Graphic assets

 Pro tip: When you’re about to introduce a new arbitrary icon, consider adding labels or tooltips until users become familiar with it.
 Even the mighty hamburger menu needed some explanation when it first appeared!

-The plot twist: Many icons are actually hybrids of these categories.
+But here’s the kicker.
+Many icons are actually hybrids of these categories.
 Take the floppy disk “Save” icon—it started as a resemblance icon (looking like an actual floppy disk), became a reference icon (associating with saving), and is now practically arbitrary for younger users who’ve never seen an actual floppy disk.
 Talk about an identity crisis!

 Accessibility note: icons need to work for everyone.
 Test them at small sizes, add text labels (visible or hidden), and don’t forget alt text and aria-labels.